kliewerdaniel/a10/content/blog/2026-07-21-research-compiler-scientific-discovery.md

 preserve provenance, uncertainty, disagreement, and evolution over time.
 The output is not a summary.
 It is understanding, versioned — and the next important scientific question, made visible.

+The future versions name themselves:

+- **v1 — Research Retrieval Compiler:** "turn papers into structured evidence."
+- **v2 — Research Understanding Compiler:** "turn evidence into models."
+- **v3 — Scientific Discovery Compiler:** "turn models into discoveries."

+We shipped an early v1.
+The rest of this essay is the direction of travel.

 ---